OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/spi.md

 For more details on SPI, check out the [Wikipedia article](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).

+### On the Hardware-Overview
+// highlight the SPI pins on both the Omega and the Expansion Dock

 ### The Command Line tool

 <!-- // jack from the existing article -->